CellProfiler/tutorials/internal_use/docs/Translocation/Translocation.rst

    also provides tutorials and example pipelines.

 -  Visit the Scientific Community Image Forum at https://forum.image.sc/ to  find answers to common questions and ask for help if needed.

+- Video tutorials that may be helpful are available on the Center for Open Bioimage Analysis YouTube channel: https://www.youtube.com/channel/UC_id9sE-vu_i30Bd-skay7Q/.

 -  Download sample images and the text file of experimental parameters used in this exercise from